alexagosto/PartsApp-Database/README.md

 ## Credit to:

-@Sebastián O. Espinosa Del Rosario - sebastian.espinosa@upr.edu  for helping with the racks and parts Daos and Handlers
+-Sebastián O. Espinosa Del Rosario - sebastian.espinosa@upr.edu  for helping with the racks and parts Daos and Handlers

-and

-María H. Cotto Nieves - maria.cotto@upr.edu for the help with the diagrams
+-María H. Cotto Nieves - maria.cotto@upr.edu for the help with the diagrams